ISCLab-Bistu/LCVT/README.md

 The structure of the LCVT network is shown in above picture.
-This network is mainly composed of SDSA (Separated Down-sampled Self-Attention) and CFNS (Convolutional Feed-Forward Network with Shortcut).
+This network is mainly composed of Transformer Blocks, which consists of SDSA (Separated Down-sampled Self-Attention) and CFNS (Convolutional Feed-Forward Network with Shortcut).
 The purpose of the SDSA is to extract multi-scale and different granularity information in the feature map.
 The CFNS is used to  enhances the model's ability to detect small outfalls.